bocchino/fprime/Svc/DpManager/test/ut/README.md

 #### 2.4.1.
 OK

-Invokes `schedIn` with nominal input.
+This rule invokes `schedIn` with nominal input.

 **Precondition:** `true`